hgrange/cp4waiops-deployer/README.md

 2. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.3.1 (the Entitlement key from https://myibm.ibm.com)
 3. Click `Save`

-> ℹ️ If you get a ClusterRoleBinding already exists, ust delete it at the beginning of the YAML
+> ℹ️ If you get a ClusterRoleBinding already exists, just delete it at the beginning of the YAML